oreillymedia/biobuilder/README.md

 BioBuilder
 ==========

-These are the figures that accompany BioBuilder by Natalie Kuldell PhD., Rachel Bernstein, Karen Ingram, Kathryn M Hart (9781491904299).
+This repository contains the quick guides and posters, in PDF format, that accompany the labs in BioBuilder.

-Click the Download Zip button to the right to download example code.
+To download files individually, please click the "Raw" button on the page for each quick guide or poster you would like to download.
+Click the Download Zip button to the right to download all of the files in this repository.

 Visit the catalog page [here](http://shop.oreilly.com/product/0636920033783.do).